YichengDuan/YichengDuan.github.io/_pages/about.md

 Hi there!
 I’m Yicheng Duan (段毅成), currently pursuing my MS in Computer Science @ [Case Western Reserve University](https://case.edu/), advised by [Dr. Yu Yin](https://yin-yu.github.io/).
 BS in Applied Physics @ [University of Washington, Seattle](https://www.washington.edu/).

 My research interests center on building intelligent systems that can see, communicate, and act — especially humanoid agents capable of navigating, reasoning, and planning in complex environments, i.e. **"Humanoid + world knowledge reasoning"**.
 My research focuses on *Vision-Language-Action models* and *Embodied AI*.
-I also have experience in *machine learning*, *vision-language navigation*, *VLM*, and *LLM*.
-Recently, my work has focused on robotics data unification, action representation, and benchmarking.
+Lately my work has centered on **efficient VLA, action representation, and benchmarking.** I also bring hands-on experience with machine learning, vision-language navigation, VLM, and LLM.

 Previously, as an algorithm engineer at [ZHIPU.AI](https://z.ai), I designed statistical and machine learning models, optimized large-scale data systems, contributed to the development of early-stage LLM agents, and enhanced backend performance.
 Inventor of 7+ patents.